SirWellington/alchemy-http/Readme.md

 # Tested Against
 This library has been tested against in-house as well as production services.
-This is not a comprehensive list, but should give you some idea on compatability.
+This is not a comprehensive list, but should give you some idea of compatibility.

 ## Google APIs